bayesimpact/water/README.md

 - [Mapping of PWD IDs by supplier name to join the datasets](http://www.water.ca.gov/urbanwatermanagement/docs/2010_UWMP_Data_Tables/UWMP_PWS_IDs_07-29-14.xls)

 ## Technical Details
 Since June 2014, California water suppliers have been reporting their monthly water usage data.
 Using that dataset, we built simple linear regression models to predict the water usage for each water supplier in the future.
-More complex and accurate machine-learning models requires more data.
-Our simple user interface is built on Material-UI and Google Chart.
+More complex and accurate machine-learning models could be implemented if more data is available.
+Our simple user interface is built with [Materialize](http://materializecss.com/) and [Google Charts](https://developers.google.com/chart/interactive/docs/gallery).